Woman in Larimer County Charged and Convicted of Resisting Arrest

 Adams County Defense Lawyer for Resisting Arrest

 If you are being charged with Resisting Arrest in Adams County or anywhere in Colorado, be smart.
-Exercise your right to remain silent and contact the experienced criminal defense lawyers at O’Malley and Sawyer.
+Exercise your right to remain silent and contact the experienced criminal defense lawyers at Sawyer Legal Group.
 Call us today at 303-731-0719 to set up a free initial consultation or to schedule a jail visit.
 Together, we can protect your future.